Jonathan-de-Villiers/marilu-rehab-platform/README.md

 **Read this if:** You want to see exactly what you're paying for in the mobile app
 **Length:** 12 pages
 **Key Info:**
-- Phase-by-phase cost breakdown ($30,000 total)
+- Phase-by-phase cost breakdown (R33,000 total)
-- 16 development phases explained in plain English
+- 15 development features explained in plain English
 - Timeline: 10-12 weeks
-- Bundle discount ($10,000 savings)
+- Bundle discount (R10,000 savings)
 - App store fees
 - Optional support plans
 - Payment terms